-- Total Water Cycle Management Plan for Moreton Bay Regional Council (2012) adopted in October 2012 (MP 12/1885-1888).
+- Total Water Cycle Management Plan for Moreton Bay Regional Council (2012) adopted by Council in October 2012 (MP 12/1885-1888).
 This phase involved a detailed assessment of the costs and benefits of total water cycle management solutions developed in Phase 1.
-It identifies a preferred management scenario for each catchment to assist with Council's priority infrastructure planning. - Total Water Cycle Management Implementation Plan (2013) adopted in September 2013 (MP 13/1696-1699).
+It identifies a preferred management scenario for each catchment to assist with Council's priority infrastructure planning. - Total Water Cycle Management Implementation Plan (2013) adopted by Council in September 2013 (MP 13/1696-1699).
 This plan identifies the implementation pathways for the preferred management scenarios identified in Phase 2, including costs and benefits and the development of monitoring programs to measure the efficacy of the proposed management scenarios and inform the TWCM review process.

 The TWCMP has been revised as part of network planning inform this LGIP.
-The Stormwater Quality Network Planning Report (BMT, 2020) was prepared as the background document for LGIP stormwater quality network planning.
-This report outlines network planning for stormwater quality from 2021 to 2036, and identifies the following:
+The Stormwater Quality Network Planning Report (BMT, 2020) was prepared as the Background document for LGIP stormwater quality network planning.
+The report outlines network planning for stormwater quality for the period from 2021 to 2036, and identifies the following:

-- Solutions for each catchment to address the key water cycle management issues and a preferred management scenario in the catchment. - Strategies and actions required to achieve the vision for the water cycle. - The program of activities in the TWCMP form the schedule of works (sow) for the regional stormwater quality network in the LGIP.
+- solutions for each catchment to address the key water cycle management issues and a preferred management scenario in the catchment. - strategies and actions required to achieve the vision for the water cycle - the program of activities in the TWCMP form the Schedule of Works (SoW) for the regional stormwater quality network in the LGIP.